Try It Yourself

 Splitting XML's

-Now it's time to show you how you can get the data in the <film> element in separate 'blocks' so we can process individual movie data later.
-We are going to learn a technique called XPath for this and then show you how it's done in Dovetail.
-We'll continue where we left in the section Your first API call.
+element into separate 'blocks' so that we can process individual movie data later.
+We're going to learn a technique called XPath and then show you how it's done in Dovetail.
+We'll pick up where we left off in the section Your first API call.

 Syntax & Expressions